Marketing orchestration

 CRM integration depth.
 A logo on an integrations page is not integration.
 Enterprise buyers need bidirectional sync at the object and field level, the ability to trigger and read CRM workflows, and orchestration that respects the system of record instead of fighting it.
 Shallow connectors create duplicate data and quiet conflicts that surface six months in.

 Multi-region and multi-language at scale.
 Global rollouts break in predictable places.
 Language support that handles real conversations, not just translated templates.
 Regional data handling that respects local residency rules.
 Performance that holds up when traffic spans continents and time zones.
 A platform that demos beautifully in one market often buckles across twenty.
+The platforms that hold up are the ones doing adaptive journey orchestration, adjusting to the signal in front of them instead of replaying a fixed sequence in a new language.

 Uptime and SLA.
 Enterprise operations need a contractual uptime commitment, usually 99.9 percent or higher, with defined support tiers and response times.
 A status page is not an SLA.
 Ask what the vendor owes you when it goes down, in writing.